anssip/dispatch/README.md

   - saving when opening a new project or closing the current project
   - name editing does not work properly in the body editor

+* TODO: implement my own EditableText in the style of the Input component

 * Context management
 * Env management